 Pronounced: pit-IH-rye-ah-sis row-SEE-ah

 The cause of pityriasis rosea is unknown.
-It may be caused by viruses or a certain medicine, such as antibiotics or heart medications.
+It may be caused by viruses or a certain medication, such as antibiotics or heart medications.

-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
-Pityriasis rosea can usually diagnosed by looking at your rash.You may be referred to a doctor who specializes in skin disorders if the rash is difficult to identify.
+Pityriasis rosea can usually be diagnosed by looking at your rash.You may be referred to a doctor who specializes in skin disorders (dermatologist) if the rash is difficult to identify.

 Copyright © Nucleus Medical Media, Inc.